isabella232/api-lab/manuscript/rest.md

 Lab 1 - API and REST Overview
 =============================

-Provides a brief tutorial on ReST and an introduction to the TrueSight Intelligence APIs
+Provides a brief overview REST with interactive exercises using a RESTful.

 Agenda
 ------